AnangaB/AnangaB/README.md

 # Hey 👋, I'm Ananga

-I’m a student at Simon Fraser University pursuing a double major in Computing Science and Applied Mathematics.
+I’m a student at Simon Fraser University pursuing a double major in Computing Science and Mathematics.
 I'm passionate about developing web applications, analyzing data, and coding practical solutions that enhance everyday life.

 <h2 align="center"> Languages and Tools</h2>